-Shaving soap or shaving cream?
-As professional barbers we choose hard shaving soap over shaving cream.
+Having founded and operated Gents Barber Shop in Queenstown, we know to choose hard shaving soap over shaving cream.
 Why?
-In our experience the best shaving soaps are usually the hard soaps and they do cost more.
-Hard shaving soaps last longer, produce a higher quality lather and a better shaving experience.
-Even though hard soap is generally more expensive than shaving cream, it provides better value for money.
+In our experience the best shaving soaps are the hard soaps.
+Hard shaving soaps cost more as they last much longer, produce a higher quality lather when worked correctly and ultimately produce a great shaving experience.
+Although a hard shaving soap is generally more expensive than shaving cream, it provides better value for money.

-If you want to know how to lather shaving soap in a mug just follow these tips.The more you perform this traditional ritual the better you'll get at lathering up!
+If you want to know how to lather shaving soap in a mug here are some tips.The more you perform this traditional ritual the better you'll get at lathering up!

-With a flick of the wrist flick the brush once to rid of excess water
+With a flick of the wrist flick the brush once to rid of excess warm water

-To load the brush with soap swirl it several times in the shaving soap jar
+To load the brush with soap swirl it several times in the shaving soap mug or jar

-Work the shaving brush in the mug to create a thick lather
+Work the shaving brush in the mug or jar to create a thick lather

-Add more soap or water as required and keep working the brush in the mug until you achieve the perfect lather
+Add more soap or warm water as required and keep working the brush in the mug or jar until you achieve the perfect lather